Citizens of Delaware Who Served the Confederacy

 ~ Stuart, Wilson M.; UNDER RESEARCH, clerk in the U.S. Treasury Department during the war; visitor to Dover at 2nd Manassas, September 30, 1862 behind Confederate lines.
 Mother and sister lived in Dover.

-*Soldier and information researched and contributed by Ms. E. Anne Happoldt of Dover's Colonel Hasslett Daughters of the American Revolution chapter
+*Soldier and information researched and contributed by the late Ms. E. Anne Happoldt of Dover's Colonel Hasslett Daughters of the American Revolution chapter

 ~ Vallandingham, James, Rev., Pastor of White Clay Creek Presbyterian Church, Newark, Delaware, had two sons that joined the Confederate Army.
 Reverend James Vallandingham's pro-southern sermons were said to have been approved by nine-tenths of his congregation.